SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 unique and essential about physical cash (notes and coins, or even cheques) is missing in something like an open source protected central bank digital currency.
 I will concede the *comfort* of physical cash might have to go, but you can put fluffy ears on your digital wallet plastic thingy.
 (This is not a credit card, but would look similar I guess.
 It is a tax credit card, the opposite of a credit card.)

 ((By the way, please do not use the term "tax credit card" in polite company.
 Although *we* know it is accurate, other people will completely misconstrue the meaning.))

+The cheap-as-peanuts chip in the floppy cash card should *not* have any proprietary firmware in it of course, and should be free-libre software.
+The banking system only needs a ledger as a second security, in case this chip get zapped by a strong magnetic or cosmic ray.
+Otherwise, it is like physical cash, it knows it's own present value, and is not coupled to the Internet.
+When using it to pay you should be able to visibly see the number marked-down,and likewise if you sell something the number is marked up, or with tactile response for the blind.

 You have to disabuse yourself of the notion in the USA the FED is a private bank, or if you still think it is, then we will say Congress scraps the FED (they did create